Seat of the European Central Bank: Opening

 Staff began moving into the new building in November 2014, and the building was officially opened on 18 March 2015.
 The opening was marked by a three-day protest organised by the Blockupy movement.
-Ulrich Wilken, an organizer and member of the Hesse state assembly for the Die Linke party, said: “Our protest is against the ECB, as a member of the troika, that, despite the fact that it is not democratically elected, hinders the work of the Greek government.
-We want the austerity politics to end.”
+Ulrich Wilken, an organizer and member of the Hesse state assembly for the Die Linke party, said: "Our protest is against the ECB, as a member of the troika, that, despite the fact that it is not democratically elected, hinders the work of the Greek government.
+We want the austerity politics to end."
 Police used water cannons and tear gas against protestors, while demonstrators threw stones at police, firefighters and Frankfurt's trams, and set fire to cars and barricades.

-Headquarters Agreement
+Legal basis

 The seat of the European Central Bank enjoys special legal protections granted by an agreement with the German government.
 It is illegal to enter the ECB's premises to enforce a court order or execute a search warrant.
 It is also illegal to confiscate materials on the ECB's premises.
 The German government has a duty to protect the Central Bank against intruders, including foreign agents and protestors.